|

 Range worldwide, except polar regions

-Habitat Forested areas, fewer but also present in deserts, grasslands and boreal forest, some also in urban and suburban areas; may build galleries in wood, or inhabit within-wall spaces in buildings or economically important trees, and are considered pests.
-Alates of early-flying species are reared in late summer, then overwinter in the nest.
-This is one of the most species-rich ant genera, with perhaps 1000 species World-wide.
-Most subgenus Myrmentoma and all Colobopsis are strictly arboreal, while most Tanaemyrmex and some others nest in soil.
+Habitat Forested areas, fewer but also present in deserts, grasslands and boreal forest, some also in urban and suburban areas; may build galleries in wood, or inhabit within-wall spaces in buildings.
+Most Myrmentoma and all Colobopsis are strictly arboreal, while most Tanaemyrmex and some others nest in soil.
 The rest vary or occur somewhere in between.

 Season Active during the frost-free season in the north, all year during warm weather in southernmost USA.
 Species of colder regions enter a deep diapause in winter, characterized by a physiological state that permits them to supercool to temperatures well below freezing without themselves freezing.
 Mating flights of the majority of species occur late April-May, but subgenus Colobopsis and subtropical and desert species fly in summer, the latter often following monsoon rains.

-Food Omnivorous - eat honeydew, sap, living and dead insects, etc. Do not eat wood, only nest in it, and usually only after fungi have softened it.
+Food Omnivorous.
+Do not eat wood, only nest in it after fungi have softened it.

 Remarks Ant taxonomists generally consider the subgeneric classification of this group as a shambles, filled with unsubtantiated and arbitrary divisions. there are also questions about the monophyly of this huge group, and its separation from another large group, the Old World genus Polyrhachis.
 Fortunately, most of the North American species fit fairly easily into the subgenera represented here.

-" Camponotus species are often called "carpenter ants" because many species nest in dry or moist rotten wood, and some may nest in wooden houses, sheds, etc. However, in the East, C. americanus and C. castaneus nest in soil, and in the West, numerous species (except most in the subgenera Camponotus and Myrmentoma) nest in soil." [from comment by James C. Trager here.]
+" Camponotus species are often called "carpenter ants" because many species nest in dry or moist rotten wood, and some may nest in wooden houses, sheds, etc. However, in the East, C. americanus and C. castaneus nest in soil, and in the West, numerous species (except most in the subgenera Camponotus and Myrmentoma) nest in soil."
+[James Trager's comment.]

 |